メインコンテンツへスキップ

 Knowledge management cultivates high-performing teams

-著者 Conner Burt, COO, Lessonly
+著者: Conner Burt, COO, Lessonly

-更新日 March 27, 2024
+更新日: March 27, 2024

 The first prospective customer I spoke to after starting at Lessonly was a call center leader.
 He ran a large operation with lots of pain points: they had a bunch of remote teammates, onboarded 30+ employees every month, and needed a way to train all their reps while managing a long (and constantly changing) list of products and promotions.
 In short: They needed a way to manage knowledge internally.